 If I pledge to this creator is my pledge tax deductible?

-Your contribution, less the value of any thank-you gifts you receive, is tax deductible to the full extent provided by law.
+Your contribution, minus the value of any thank-you gifts you receive, is tax deductible to the full extent provided by law.

 For example, if the patron pays $100 of which $20 is the deemed value of a tote bag, then only the $80 is considered to be tax deductible.